 A Mission of Hope

 The story of Catholic Charities begins in 1903 with John J. Williams, Archbishop of Boston.
 After witnessing the appalling social conditions of Boston's immigrant and predominantly Catholic population, the Archbishop envisioned an agency that would provide assistance and hope to families in need.
-Catholic Charities is building a just and compassionate society rooted in the dignity of all people.

 The Challenges of Change